fadiz911/Space-Shooter/README.md

   - `shuttle.png`: The image of the space shuttle.
   - `asteroid.png`: The image of the asteroids.
   - `shoot.mp3`: The sound effect for shooting bullets.

-## Installation

-1. Clone the repository or download the project files.
-2. Open the `index.html` file in your web browser to start the game.

 ## Customization